eyashiro/eyashiro.github.io/pages/scientific-research-in-plain-english.md

 I've started an initiative to build a repository of transcribed research papers in simple English and make them available to the community of budding scientists.

 These aren't your typical science summaries you see in most blog posts.
-They are your research papers transcribed into simpler English that people outside your field of expertise can read and appreciate.
+They're your research papers transcribed into simpler English that people outside your field of expertise can read and appreciate.

 #### <a href="https://medium.com/@eyashiro/read-scientific-research-papers-without-fear-d9ed93572e34">Click here for my informational blog post and the list of articles in plain English.</a>